ana-cozma/blog/content/posts/dapr-certificate-renewal/index.md

 A good rule of thumb is to **test the log query**.

 After executing the query, you should see the warnings in the log entries.

-**Tip:**
+{{<tip>}}

-> If no logs are returned, check that the query is correct, that the data source is set up correctly, and that the logs are being ingested by Loki.
+If no logs are returned, check that the query is correct, that the data source is set up correctly, and that the logs are being ingested by Loki.
+{{</tip>}}

-Since all was good in my case, I proceeded to **add this query from the Explore page to my previously created dashboard** so I can see the logs in the dashboard itself as well.
+Since all was good in my case, I proceeded to **add this query from the Explore page to my previously created dashboard** so I could see the logs in the dashboard itself as well.
 So I created a new panel with the logs and a nice description of what the logs mean for anyone reading it.

 ![Alt text](image-1.png)

 And lastly, I **create an alert rule**.

-In the Alerting section in Grafana I went to "Create Rule" to define an alert rule.
+In the Alerting section in Grafana, I went to "Create Rule" to define an alert rule.
 I configured the alert based on the previous query and I defined the conditions that trigger the alert based on the log query results.
 For example, you can set a condition like "Count() is above 0" to trigger the alert when there is at least one log entry matching the query.
 Or you can customize it based on your needs.

-Here the implementation of the alert might differ based on what tooling you use, which channel you want to be alerted on (slack, email etc).
+Here the implementation of the alert might differ based on what tooling you use, and which channel you want to be alerted on (slack, email etc).

 Hope this gave an insight into how you can troubleshoot and monitor Dapr in your environments.